topherchris420/orpheus-resonance-protocol/README.md

 # Reentry Interface

-Reentry Interface is a React + TypeScript tactical dashboard prototype for simulation-heavy operations workflows.
+Reentry Interface is a tactical dashboard prototype for simulation-heavy operations workflows.
 It combines real-time visual telemetry, interactive mission modules, and operator-state monitoring into a single browser-based command surface.

-## Why this project exists
+## Why this exists

-This repository is a front-end sandbox for exploring:
+This repository is for exploring:

 - high-density control-room UIs
 - simulation-oriented interaction patterns